weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 .
 Suppose that f is a differentiable real function in an open set E < R", and that f

-has a local maximum at a point x € E. Prove that f(x) = 0.
+has a local maximum at a point x  \in  E. Prove that f(x) = 0.

 .
 If f is a differentiable mapping of a connected open set E< R" into R", and if

-f’(x) = 0 for every x € E, prove that f is constant in E.
+f’(x) = 0 for every x  \in  E, prove that f is constant in E.

-[ff is a real function defined in a convex open set E = R", such that (D, f)}(x)=0 for every x € E, prove that f(x) depends only on Xz, ..., X,,.
+[ff is a real function defined in a convex open set E = R", such that (D, f)}(x)=0 for every x  \in  E, prove that f(x) depends only on Xz, ..., X,,.

 Show that the convexity of E can be replaced by a weaker condition, but that some condition is required.
 For example, if # -2 and E is shaped like a